 It is a somewhat more flexible tradition in that members may write their own rituals.
 As in the Alexandrian tradition, working Skyclad is optional.

 Raymond Buckland, a High Priest in the Gardnerian tradition, founded Seax-Wica after moving to the United States in 1973.
 This variation is based more heavily on Saxon traditions; and allows for valid initiation either by a coven or through self-study.

 Buckland was the author of numerous books on witchcraft, including Buckland’s Complete Book of Witchcraft, published in 1985.

-Also spelled Fairy, Faery, and Faerie, the Feri tradition was brought to the United Sates in the 1960s and is typically associated with small working groups and solitaires.
-One of the most notable initiates of this tradition is the author and activist Starhaw, best known for her work, The Spiral Dance.
+One of the most notable initiates of this tradition is the author and activist Starhaw, best known for her work; The Spiral Dance.

 Known as the feminist movement of Wicca, the Dianic tradition emphasizes reverence of the Goddess in her three aspects.
 Many of the Dianic covens are for women only.

 The tradition was founded by Zsuzsanna Budapest in the 1970s and is an egalitarian; and matriarchal tradition that combines elements of the Gardnerian tradition with folk magic and feminist principles.